Hoboken NJ Car Accident Lawyers Serving New Jersey

 Typically, attorneys try to negotiate an out-of-court settlement.
 At Glugeth & Pierguidi, we analyze each case individually and determine if the case should be fully litigated or settled.
 If a fair settlement can’t be reached, we then file a lawsuit.
 In New Jersey, the time limit or statute of limitations to file a lawsuit for a car accident is two years from the date of the crash.
 This means victims only have two years to build a case, attempt a settlement, and bring an action against the defendant.
 If you don’t file by this deadline, your case will likely be dismissed.

-Why Hire a Hoboken Car Accident Attorney for Your Claim?
+Why Hire a Hoboken Car Accident Attorney for Your Claim in NJ?

 While not every car accident claim requires an attorney, there are a few reasons to consider hiring one.
 First, an attorney knows what they’re looking for when searching for evidence of the defendant’s negligence or damages.
 They’ll look through photos and videos of the accident, gather witness testimony, and even consult with experts to determine the extent of your damages.